What advice do you have for expats having a baby in Bergen aan Zee?

 - Are healthcare and health insurance expensive in Bergen aan Zee?

-- What are emergency services like in Bergen aan Zee?
+- What are the visa & residency requirements in Bergen aan Zee?

 What advice do you have for expats having a baby in Bergen aan Zee?